-NUM IBER OF DIGITS IN CLOC CK: <4>
+NUM BER OF DIGITS IN CLOC CK: <4>

 If you are using your football scoreboard only as your Practice Segment Timer display EVEN IF YOUR SCOREBOARD HAS A FIVE-DIGIT TRACK CLOCK, accept the default value of four digits by pressing [ENTER].
 If you have a dedicated Practice Segment Timer display with a four-digit Clock, accept the default value by pressing [ENTER].
-If you have a dedicated Practice Segment Timer display with a four-digit Clock, accept the default value by pressing [ENTER].
-If you have a dedicated Practice Segment Timer display with a four-digit Clock or you want to use your Football Play Clocks as your Timer, press [2] [ENTER] here.
+If you have a dedicated Practice Segment Timer display with a two-digit Clock or you want to use your Football Play Clocks as your Timer, press [2] [ENTER] here.